stevomatthews/Spoon-Knife/srt-api-functions-test.md

 } SRT_MSGCTRL;
 ```

-The `SRT_MSGCTRL` structure is used in `srt_sendmsg2` and `srt_recvmsg2` calls and it
+The `SRT_MSGCTRL` structure is used in `srt_sendmsg2` and `srt_recvmsg2` calls
-specifies some special extra parameters:
+and specifies some special extra parameters:

 * `flags`: [IN, OUT].
-Nothing so far, reserved for future, should be 0.
+RESERVED FOR FUTURE USE (should be 0).
 This is
 intended to specify some special options controlling the details of how the
-called function should work
+called function should work.
 * `msgttl`: [IN].
-Message and Live mode only.
-The TTL for the message sending,
+In Message and Live mode only, specifies the TTL for sending
+messages (in `[ms]`).
+Not used for receiving messages.
+A packet is scheduled
-in `[ms]` (for receiving, unused).
-The packet is scheduled for sending by this
-call and then waits in the sender buffer to be picked up at the moment when all
+for sending by this call and then waits in the sender buffer to be picked up at
-previously scheduled data are already sent, which may be blocked when the data
+the moment when all previously scheduled data are already sent, which may be
-are scheduled faster than the network can afford to send.
-Default -1 means to
+blocked when the data are scheduled faster than the network can afford to send.
-wait indefinitely.
-If specified, then the packet waits for an opportunity for
+Default -1 means to wait indefinitely.
+If specified, then the packet waits for
-being sent over the network only up to this time, and then if still not sent,
+an opportunity to be sent over the network only up to this TTL, and then, if
-it's discarded.
+still not sent, the packet is discarded.
 * `inorder`: [IN].
-Message mode only.
-Used only for sending.
-If set, the
+In Message mode only, specifies that sent messages should be
-message should be extracted by the receiver in the order of sending.
-This can
+extracted by the receiver in the order of sending.
+This can be meaningful if a
-be meaningful if a packet loss has happened so particular message must wait for
+packet loss has happened, and a particular message must wait for retransmission
-retransmission so that it can be reassembled and then delivered.
-When this flag
+so that it can be reassembled and then delivered.
+When this flag is false, the
-is false, this message can be delivered even if there are any previous message
+message can be delivered even if there are any previous messages still waiting
-still waiting for completion.
+for completion.
-* `boundary`: Currently unused, reserved for future.
-Predicted to be used in
+* `boundary`: RESERVED FOR FUTURE USE.
+Intended to be used in a special mode
-a special mode when you are allowed to send or retrieve a part of the message.
+when you are allowed to send or retrieve a part of the message.
 * `srctime`:
    * [IN] Sender only.
 Specifies the application-provided timestamp.
 If not used
-(specified as 0), the current system time (absolute microseconds since epoch) is used.
+(specified as 0), the current system time (absolute microseconds since epoch) is
+used.
    * [OUT] Receiver only.
 Specifies the time when the packet was intended to be
 delivered to the receiver.
 * `pktseq`: Receiver only.
 Reports the sequence number for the packet carrying
 out the payload being returned.
 If the payload is carried out by more than one
-UDP packet, the reported is only the sequence of the first one.
+UDP packet, only the sequence of the first one is reported.
 Note that in
-live mode there's always one UDP packet per message.
+Live mode there's always one UDP packet per message.
-* `msgno`: Message number.
-It's allowed to be sent in both sender and receiver,
+* `msgno`: Message number that can be sent by both sender and receiver,
-although it is required that this value remain monotonic in subsequent calls
+although it is required that this value remain monotonic in subsequent send calls.
-to sending.
-Normally message numbers start with 1 and increase with every
+Normally message numbers start with 1 and increase with every message sent.
-message sent.

-Helpers for `SRT_MSGCTRL`:
+**Helpers for `SRT_MSGCTRL`:**

 ```
 void srt_msgctrl_init(SRT_MSGCTRL* mctrl);